nmielnik/notes/people/career-growth-milestones.md

 ## Collaborating Developer

 #### Traits
+* Communication
-* Leadership role on team
+* Leadership
-* Thinks multiple items in advance
-* Focuses on unblocking and helping others in addition in addition to their own high level of contribution
+* Planning / Organizing
+* Inspires / Empowers Others
+* Collaborates

 #### Signs of Growth / May Be Approaching Next Stage
 > I can estimate how long it will take to accomplish my work and the work of my teammates, how to spot dependencies, raise issues that need to be discussed before they become problems, and the other core parts of executing big projects with a team